FreddieCraineGML/micro-frontends/README.md

 To see the changes then run the below

-# change to the host-app in another terminal
+# change to the betja-app in another terminal

-cd ../host-app
+cd ../betja-app

 # build and run the application